 - – DeepBlue Who Are You tour 2012, 17 dates in South and Western Australia, supported by Australia Council for the Arts

-Since 2020 Greta Kelly has been the executive producer of Human Symphony, an arts company co-producing two theatre shows; The Birth and Death of Stars – MZAZA, and; Take Me to Paris.
-She also performs with Lebanese vocalist, Samira and Ostoorah an ensemble playing Arabic classical and folk music.
+Since 2004 Greta has collaborated with vocalist, artistic director and writer Pauline Maudy in their world music six-piece, MZAZA and since 2020 Greta has been the executive producer of Human Symphony, an arts company co-producing two theatre shows in collaboration with Maudy; The Birth and Death of Stars – MZAZA, and; Take Me to Paris.

-To backtrack a bit… after studying at The University of Queensland she lived in Prague for four years where she discovered Eastern European folk music.
+To backtrack a bit… after studying at The University of Queensland Greta lived in Prague for four years where she discovered Eastern European folk music.
 Greta learnt shah kaman (Persian spike-fiddle made by luthier Peter Biffin) at the Labyrinth Music Workshops in Greece, and a tour of Turkey to study classical, folk and sufi music.
 She received funding to study, conduct music workshops and perform music in Iran in 2011 and 2019, and has recently been studying Azeri kamanche.

 Greta has over 10 years experience designing digital education programs at the University of Queensland and the development and delivery of music education and community engagement programs.
 She also runs music workshops for migrants and refugees through various national settlement organisations.